PerfectoCode/Community-Samples/ALMReportingBridge/README.md

 Running the executable with no arguments or by using the ***/h*** argument will display the help.
 The help displays all of the possible commands, arguments, and data types for each command.
 When a command is executed, the results of the command are returned in XML.

 Any argument value that contains a space must be encapsulated by quotations.
 For example: `/password="my password contains spaces"`.

+Note: When running the executable (with or without arguments), it first checks if the ALM OTA API components are registered on the machine.
+If they are not, you will receive the following error:
+<pre>Error: HPE ALM OTA client is not registered on this machine.</pre>
+Should you receive this error, refer to **Requirements** section above for information in registering the ALM Client Components.

 ## Commands ##
 | Command     		 | Description	 |